beumsk/beumsk.github.io/posts/set-nextjs-lang.md

 ```

 Make sure the above `_document.js` is in the pages folder.
-You can now add the `lang` property on HTML `<html lang="en">` and have the language defined for your website.
+We can now add the `lang` property on HTML `<html lang="en">` and have the language defined for our website.

 ## Server Side Rendering
-If your site works with SSR, you can use another solution.
+If our site works with SSR, we can use another solution.
-In `next.config.js` at the root of your project, define the following `i18n` object:
+In `next.config.js` at the root of our project, define the following `i18n` object:

 ```js
 module.exports = {